kubewarden/docs/docs/reference/CRDs.md

-PolicyServerSpec defines the desired state of PolicyServer
+PolicyServerSpec defines the desired state of PolicyServer.

 _Appears in:_
 - [PolicyServer](#policyserver)